 Did you know that dogs who suffer with recurrent ear infections have an 80% chance of food intolerance?

-Ear infections are divided into otitis externa, otitis media and otitis interna - which you can probably guess to be infections of the outer, middle and inner ear.
+Ear infections are divided into otitis externa, otitis media and otitis interna - which you can probably guess to be infections of the outer ear, middle ear and inner ear.

-Otitis externa in particular is an inflammatory condition of the external auditory canal.
+Otitis externa in particular is an inflammatory condition of the external auditory canal or the external ear.
 Symptoms of this type of ear infection include redness, warmth, swelling, scaling, discharge and thickening of the ear.
 You may also notice that your dog is experiencing discomfort, itching or slight deafness.